hasiblatif/winegard-dish-remote-control/README.md

 ## Setup

-Since the dish came with its own motors (Nema 17 and hybrid size 17 linear actuator), I just had to buy following hardware:
+Since the dish came with its own motors (Nema 17 and hybrid size 17 linear actuator), I just disconnected the motors from the motherboard and bought following hardware to drive the motors with the help of a basic infrared transmitter and receiver that came with an Arduino starter kit:

  - Aruino uno r3 (any model is fine)
  - Infrared sensor (came with Arduino starter kit)
  - Remote (black-one came with Arduino starter kit)